- The graduation program extends opportunities for students in Grade 10-12 to earn credit through challenge, equivalency and external credits.

 - Mathematics 11 or 12 (4 credits) – Workplace Math 11, Foundations of Math 11, or Pre-Calculus 11

 - Physical Education 10 (4 credits)

-- Fine Arts or Applied Skills 10, 11 or 12 (4 credits) – Numerous choices are available to students
+- Fine Arts or ADST (Applied Design, Skills and Technologies) 10, 11 or 12 (4 credits) – Numerous choices are available to students

 Students in Grades 10, 11 and 12 can also earn credits through the following:

 These are courses developed by students in collaboration with an online teacher and must be based on Ministry or BAA outcomes.
 They allow students to explore areas of interest in greater depth.
 Students may obtain 1, 2 or 4 credits depending on the depth and time involved.

 Courses taught outside the BC school system that substantially match the learning outcomes of Ministry-Developed, Ministry-Approved Language Template or BAA Grade 10, 11 or 12 courses are eligible for credit through equivalency.
 For example, a student who completes a course in Alberta may receive credit for a comparable course in BC through equivalency.

 Equivalency is only granted for courses (or programs) that meet all of the following requirements:

 - The course matches approximately 80 percent or more of the prescribed learning outcomes of a Ministry- Developed, Ministry Approved Language Template or a BAA course.